bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 66°
+- 64°
-- Breezy and Mostly Cloudy
+- Windy and Partly Cloudy
-- 81% humidity
+- 71% humidity
 - 17 mph wind
-- 77% cloud cover
+- 51% cloud cover
 - 34 AQI 🟩
 - 0.74 inches of rain expected in the next 48 hours